obfusu/jekyll-blog-backup/_posts/2020-04-19-osdev-hello-world.md

 ---
 layout: post
-title: Boot your own OS
+title: OS Dev - Hello World
 ---

-This post is a tutorial to understand the internals of booting, and to boot our own piece of code.
+This post is a tutorial to understand the internals of booting and to boot our own piece of code.

+We would be using [Netwide Assembler](https://www.nasm.us) for writing our very own noobest OS.

-The code we are going to boot is very simple.
+The code for OS we are going to boot is very simple.
 ```nasm
 jmp $
 ```

 jmp $ is the simplest OS anyone can write.
-This instruction instructs the CPU to jump back to the same instruction, effectively making it an infinite loop.
+This does nothing. jmp $ instructs the CPU to jump back to the same instruction, effectively making it an infinite loop.

 $ is a special token in nasm that refers to the address at the beginning of the line.
 So the above code is effectively same as:
 ```nasm